 Second Thessalonians 3:10-13 is a great reminder about the importance of hard work.
 This passage lays it out pretty heavy.
 It tells us that we will not eat if we do not work!
 Verse 13 encourages us to never get tired of doing what is good.

 God expects you to work hard in all you do to use the gifts He has given you for His glory.

 In your marriage, at school, & work, when everyone is looking and when no one is looking, God’s expectations of you are always the same – give it all you’ve got!

 Wouldn’t it be cool if you could receive a text from God each day detailing what’s next, what’s expected of you, and the right thing to do in every situation?
 Such a life might seem easy.
 It would also become boring!
 There would be no wonder, no adventure, and no anticipation.
 You would never have to figure anything out for yourself or seek God’s guidance.
 Life would be routine, robotic, and meaningless.
 Thankfully, God didn’t create you to be a robot.
 Instead, He wants you to learn what it means to trust Him, believing He has it all figured out.

 It is impossible to know all that lies ahead for you in life.

 There will be moments when it seems there are no immediate answers to the questions you have about family, relationships, a career, and more.
 This is where trust in God will be critical.

-If you are like I was when I was your age, you’re beginning to think more and more about what you want to do with your life.
-Awesome!
-Dream big!
-You have only got one life.
+Whatever season of life, dream big.
+You only have one life.
 As you dream, remember God’s plans for you are far greater than anything you can plan, especially if your plans include wearing black parachute pants while singing a Barry Manilow song.